sunfounder/davinci-kit-for-raspberry-pi/docs/source/processing/clickable_color_blocks.rst

 **How it works?**

-This project has a lot in common with :ref:``Click Dot``, except that it refines the conditions for determining mouse click events.
+This project has a lot in common with :ref:``Clickable Dot``, except that it refines the conditions for determining mouse click event.

 First draw three color blocks in ``draw()``, then get which color block was clicked based on the value of mouseX (the X-axis coordinate of the mouse), and finally make RGB light up the corresponding color.

 **What more?**

-Based on the addition of light, we can make RGB LEDs display seven colors - adding red to green produces yellow; adding all three primary colors together produces white.
+Based on the addition of light, we can make RGB LED display seven colors - adding red to green produces yellow; adding all three primary colors together produces white.
 Now you can try it out for yourself.